Aanjjan Srivastav

 On television, Srivastav made his mark as the quintessential "common man" in the TV series Wagle Ki Duniya (Wagle's World) (1988–90) and Wagle Ki Nayi Duniya, where he played the lead role, apart from Yeh Jo Hai Zindagi (1984) and Nukkad.
 He has also acted for more than 40 years in over 30 plays, many of them jubilee hits, including Bakri, Moteram Ka Satyagrah, Shatranj Ke Mohre, Ek Aur Dronacharya and Chakkar Pe Chakkar.
-One of his serials is Bharat Ek Khoj, based upon Pt.
-Nehru's Discovery of India, wherein he played various roles.
+One of his serials is Bharat Ek Khoj, based upon Jawaharlal Nehru's Discovery of India, wherein he played various roles.

 Early life and education

 He was born and brought up in Calcutta (now Kolkata), into a family from Uttar Pradesh and his father was a banker with Allahabad Bank.
 Anjan did his B.Com. and LLB from Calcutta University, it was here that he started taking part in local Hindi and Bengali theatre groups in 1968, and did plays for All India Radio.
 Meanwhile, he also did a small role in the film Chameli Mem Shaeb.
 Soon he acted with noted groups in the city like Kala Bhavan, Sangeet Kala Mandir and Adakar and acted in a few Bengali films.